EWolffWX/Geology_MRMS_Code/README.md

 - xarray
 - cfgrib
 - numpy
+If you want to to create quick look image files, you will also need
 - matplotlib
+- cartopy
+- metpy

 ### Operating System Requirements
 Additionally, in it's current form, this code is designed to be run on a computer with the Linux operating system as some lines execute Linux commands (such as creating directories and deleting files)